hydro-project/hydroflow/README.md

 The client also prints any messages it receives to stdout.
 Meanwhile, the server waits for messages, which it echoes back to the sender.

-The template also includes an optional command-line argument to print out a dataflow graph of the hydroflow code.
+The application also includes an optional command-line argument to print out a dataflow graph of the hydroflow code.
 Adding the `--graph <graph_type>` flag to the end of the command lines above will print out a node-and-edge diagram of the chosen service.
 Supported values for `<graph_type>` include [mermaid](https://mermaid-js.github.io/) and [dot](https://graphviz.org/doc/info/lang.html).